Policy and FAQs

 Q: If a choice district loses a choice student after the projected enrollment data has been submitted in January, can the choice district fill that seat with another choice student and receive choice funding for that student?

-A: If a funded choice seat becomes available after the choice enrollment data has been submitted to the NJDOE in January, the district may substitute another qualifying student who is already attending the district into the vacant seat or an unfunded choice student (e.g., a resident student who moved and wishes to remain in the district or a student who received a NJDOE-approved waiver) at any time of year.
+A: If a funded choice seat becomes available after the choice enrollment data has been submitted to the NJDOE in January, the district may substitute another qualifying student who is already attending the district into the vacant seat or an unfunded choice student (e.g., a resident student who moved during the current school year and wishes to remain in the district or a student who received a NJDOE-approved waiver) at any time of year.
 Up until October 14 of the student enrollment year, the district may pull students off its waitlist or accept late applicants (i.e., students who are not currently attending the district).
 Under these scenarios, the total number of choice seats cannot exceed the NJDOE-approved enrollment maximum, with the exception of students with a NJDOE-approved waiver and a resident student who moved and wishes to complete their year in the district.
 In all cases, the district will not be funded for more than the enrollment number provided to the NJDOE as of the January choice data submission.

-The choice district must notify the resident/sending district as soon as the new choice student accepts enrollment and no later than October 14 (by forwarding a copy of student's Intent to Enroll form, if desired), and send the transportation request.
+The choice district must notify the resident/sending district as soon as the new choice student accepts enrollment and no later than October 14 (by forwarding a copy of student's Intent to Enroll form), and send the transportation request.
 If there are any changes to the transportation needs of accepted students, the choice district must send any new/revised transportation requests to the resident district immediately so the district can seek bids and make any needed changes.
 If a resident district receives a transportation request after the start of the school year, the district is not expected to seek bids and may offer aid in lieu of transportation to the student.
 Please read the choice transportation procedures.

 Adding unfunded students who are not in the choice program